tsatke/jt/README.md

 ---

 `jt` is a java tool for the command line.
-It is meant to be the JDT in the terminal (I know that it still has to go a long way).
+Only works with the Java8 stdlib.

 ## Install